A Poisson representation of the positive sojourn time of L\'evy processes: Introduction and broader context

 Brownian motion was the first continuous-time stochastic process for which the distribution of its positive sojourn time~\eqref{def:sojourn_time} was identified, namely by Paul L\'evy~\cite{Levy1939} in 1939 who showed the following.

 \begin{theorem}[Levy's second arcsine law for Brownian motion (1939), cf.~\cite{Levy1939}] Let $X$ denote standard Brownian motion started in zero with positive sojourn time $A_t$ as defined in~\eqref{def:sojourn_time}.
-Then the proportion $A_t/t,$ $t>0,$ of time that $X$ spends above zero is arcsine distributed. \end{theorem}
+Then the proportion $A_t/t$ of time that $X$ spends above zero up until time $t>0$ is arcsine distributed. \end{theorem}

 Levy's second arcsine law for Brownian motion, Theorem~\ref{thm:levy_arcsine}, has served as a fruitful seedling for various further investigations into the path behaviour of Brownian motion and other stochastic processes and may be regarded as a cornerstone result in probability.
 For instance, L\'evy also showed that for any $s, t>0$